Target external content with Office365 and DocRead Microsoft 365 / SharePoint Online is an ...

 - SharePoint audiences are globally-scoped, meaning they can be used in all site collections and sites.
 SharePoint groups are scoped up to Site Collection level.

-DocRead for SharePoint is the only policy management software that integrates straight into SharePoint and allows compliance professionals to distribute and track their policies and procedures.
+DocRead for SharePoint is a policy management software that integrates straight into SharePoint and allows compliance professionals to distribute and track their policies and procedures.

 April 28, 2023

 DocRead for Office 365 DocRead has helped hundreds of customers maintain compliance records for ...

 How to link fields in a document to an O365 libraryLinking fields in a ...

 February 10, 2022